TracyZhangyr/Minecraft-Geolocator/docs/final.md

 ## Evaluation

 This section will be divided into 2 subsections: Quantitative Evaluation and Qualitative evaluation.
-We will discuss our metrics in each of the evaluations, provide examples and data, as well as explain how we have solved the problem and to what extent have we solved the problem.
+We will discuss our metrics in each of the evaluations, provide examples and data, and explain how we have solved the problem and to what extent have we solved the problem.

 ### Quantitative Evaluation